anderson-github-classroom/csc-369-student/labs/Lab7.md

 ## Introduction to pymongo

 We will be using pymongo for our mongo labs.
-For this first lab, we will be working through a subset of this tutorial (https://pymongo.readthedocs.io/en/stable/tutorial.html) on our own dataset.
+This lab focuses on queries and aggregation in MongoDB.

 I have inserted ``data/daily.json`` into the database in the collection called ``daily`` in a database called ``csc-369``.
 You may gain access to it using the following commands: